0vercl0k/paracosme/README.md

 ### Overview of the vulnerability

 Paracosme exploits a use-after-free issue found in the [GenBroker64](https://docs.iconics.com/V10.96.2/GENESIS64/Help/Apps/WBDT/FrameWorX/GenBroker64_Settings.htm) process to achieve remote code execution on a Windows 21H2 x64 system.
-For the interested readers, you can also find the [GenBroker64.exe](bin/GenBroker64.exe) binary in the [bin/](bin/) folder.

 At a high level, the GenBroker64 process listens on the TCP port 38080 and is able to deserialize various packets after a handshake has been done with a client.
 The isue I found is in the code that handles reading a [VARIANT](https://docs.microsoft.com/en-us/windows/win32/api/oaidl/ns-oaidl-variant) from the network socket.
 Basically a variant is a type and a value.
 The function seems well-written at first sight, and takes efforts to only unpacks certain types.
 This is how it looks like: